picarro-tslettnes/picarro-shared/README.md

 Contents
 --------

+This repository contains shared components intended as a framwework for Picarro product develoments, including language-specific utility libraries, interface definitions, and recipes for the CMake build file generator.

-This repository contains source for the Common Core framework.
-Most of the code is developed in C++, but there is also client modules written in Python.
+Most of the source code provided here is for C++ and Python.

 Directory Structure
 -------------------